-Just like food, water and oxygen, sleep is a fundamental need.
-We all know how we feel after a poor night’s rest – irritable, dopey and not much fun to be around!
-For children, sleep is even more important.
-Enough rest every night is essential for their development, both physical and mental.
-Babies, children and teenagers need more sleep than us adults, but how much exactly?
-And, what are the consequences of too little sleep?
-This guide will show you how much sleep children need, how to tell if your child isn’t getting enough and, more importantly, what can be done about it.
+Just like food, water, and oxygen, sleep is a fundamental necessity.
+We all know how we feel after a poor night's rest – irritable, sluggish, and not much fun to be around!
+For children, sleep is even more vital.
+Adequate rest every night is crucial for their physical and mental development.
+Babies, children, and teenagers require more sleep than adults, but how much exactly?
+And, what are the consequences of insufficient sleep?
+This guide will provide insights into how much sleep children need, how to identify if your child isn't getting enough, and, most importantly, what can be done about it.

-They say that adults require about 8 hours sleep a night.
-But we all know that this isn’t true – some of us can get by on 6 or 7 hours while others need 9 or 10.
-We’re all different – and the same is true of children.
-However, to give you a rough idea of the average amount of sleep children need, here’s a table based on the NHS’s recommendations for different ages:
+While adults are often said to require about 8 hours of sleep a night, we all know that this isn't universally accurate – some of us can function well on 6 or 7 hours, while others need 9 or 10.
+Children exhibit similar variation.
+However, for a rough estimate of the average amount of sleep children need, here's a table based on the NHS's age-specific recommendations:

 Age | Daytime | Night |